EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

 version of a programming language interpreter/compiler (e.g. Python 3.11) together with specific versions of a number of external libraries (dependencies) required by our software installed into that virtual environment.

-Virtual environments are typically implemented as directories with a particular structure (usually contained within software projects but can be outside too), containing links to specified dependencies allowing isolation from other software projects on your machine that may require different versions of the same programming language or external libraries.
+Virtual environments are typically implemented as sub-directories within your software project with a particular structure (but note that some tools can place virtual environments outside your software project).
+They contain links to specified dependencies and allow for isolation from other software projects on your machine that may require different versions of the same programming language or external libraries.

 ## Why should you use virtual software development environments?